 I am at a stage of growth in my arts where I feel that my diligent practice is not achieving the best results.
 I train my forms, practice my techniques and occasionally spar.
 In order to accelerate my learning, I wanted to take up a jogging and/or weight lifting program.
 This is very time-consuming and I am almost reluctant to commit to it.

 — John, Canada

-As you mentioned sparring, I presume you were referring to kungfu.
+I presume you refer to kungfu.
 Yours is a very common problem among many students.
 For convenience, I have listed the possible causes of your problems as follows.
 They are inter-related.

 - You have a wrong concept of kungfu.
 This is common.
 Most kungfu students today think that kungfu is mainly practising forms with occasional sparring, usually with techniques borrowed from karate or kickboxing.
 If you look at kungfu from its four dimensions — namely form, force, application and philosophy — and put some time on all the four dimensions instead of only on form, you will get better results.

 - You are unclear about your aims and objectives.
 Different people, understandably, will have different aims and objectives, and these will be conditioned by their concept of kungfu.
 Yet, no matter what they are, if you bear them in mind and periodically access your progress or otherwise according to your aims and objectives, you will have a better perspective and control over your training.

 - Your methods are inferior.
 Of course if you have a good teacher or if you have learned good techniques from good books, your methods will be better.
 But even if you only employ what is presently available to you now, you can improve your methods much by considering questions like the following.
 Why do I practise my forms and my techniques?
 Is the purpose for beautiful demonstration, for health or for self-defence?
 How do I fare when compared to my classmates, or to myself six months ago?